 Later, we will {demonstrate} that the two regions (regions with one and two auxiliary RVs) are technically identical in Remark \ref{remark2222}.
 Although there are two different aspects, we provide the proof of our main result based on the one employing two auxiliary RVs.
 Some benefits of deriving via two auxiliary RVs are {that} the achievability proof can be done {in} a {simpler} form since each rate constraint is addressed individually.
-The characterization of the capacity region of the BIS is basically similar to the ones given in \cite{itw3}, \cite{onur}, and \cite{vy}.
-As special cases, it can be checked that our characterization reduces to the one given by Ignatenko and Willems \cite{itw3} where the enrollment channel is noiseless and there is no constraint on the template rate, and it also coincides with the result derived by G\"unl\"u and Kramer \cite{onur} where there is {only one individual, and thus individual's estimation is not necessary}.
+The characterization of the capacity region of the BIS is basically similar to the ones given in \cite[Theorem 1]{itw3}, \cite[Theorem 1]{onur}, and \cite{vy}.
+As special cases, it can be checked that our characterization reduces to the one given by Ignatenko and Willems \cite[Theorem 1]{itw3} where the enrollment channel is noiseless and there is no constraint on the template rate, and it also coincides with the result derived by G\"unl\"u and Kramer \cite[Theorem 1]{onur} where there is {only one individual, and thus individual's estimation is not necessary}.

 The rest of this paper is organized as {follows}.
 In Sect.\ \ref{sec2}, we define notation used in this paper and describe the details of the system model.
 In Sect.\ \ref{sec3}, {we present} our main result.
 Next, we provide the {detailed} proofs of the main result in Sect.\ \ref{sec4}.
 Finally, in Sect.\ \ref{sec5}, we give some concluding remarks and future works.